Verification & Testing

 3. Community Resources

-You’ve successfully deployed Ohlala SmartOps!
-Your AI-powered infrastructure assistant is ready to help manage your AWS environment through natural language conversations in Microsoft Teams.
+You’ve successfully deployed Ohlala SmartOps.
+Your AI-powered infrastructure assistant is ready to help manage your AWS environment through natural language conversations in Microsoft Teams, Google Chat, or both.